ttu/ttu.github.io/_posts/2025-2-11-trunk-based-development-with-continuous-deployments.md

 3. **Pragmatic Code Quality:** Code merged to main branch doesn't need to be perfect - if it improves the current state, merge it and improve in future PRs.
 Could it be better?
 Yes, but it's not a blocker.
 4. **Regular Cleanup:** Dedicate time to maintaining and cleaning up the codebase.

-##### Learning and Monitoring
+##### Observability and Learning

+1. **Observability:** Implement monitoring and alerting to quickly identify and address issues in production.
+2. **Alerting:** Team members should be notified of issues that they need to address immediately.
+3. **Monitoring:** State of the system should be visible to all team members.
+Gives confidence and peace of mind.
-1. **Accepting Failures:** It's acceptable to break things once, but not acceptable to repeat the same mistake.
+4. **Accepting Failures:** It's acceptable to break things once, but not acceptable to repeat the same mistake.
-2. **Learn from Mistakes:** Use postmortems and retrospectives to learn from inevitable mistakes and improve processes.
+5. **Learn from Mistakes:** Use postmortems and retrospectives to learn from inevitable mistakes and improve processes.
-3. **Monitoring:** It is extremely hard to get monitoring right.
+6. **Continuous Improvement:** It is extremely hard to get monitoring right.
 Use post-mortems to learn from mistakes and do corrective actions to monitoring alerts.

 ## Conclusion